mochi/mochikit/doc/rst/MochiKit/Selector.rst

 :mochidef:`findDocElements(expression[, ...])`:

     Performs a selection on the active document.
-Equivalent to ``findRelatedElements(MochiKit.DOM.currentDocument(), [expression, ...])``
+Equivalent to ``findRelatedElements(MochiKit.DOM.currentDocument(), expression[, ...])``

     *Availability*:
         Available in MochiKit 1.4+

-:mochidef:`findRelatedElements(element, expressions)`:
+:mochidef:`findRelatedElements(element, expression[, ...])`:

-    Performs a selection within the context of ``element`` and returns an array of elements that match any of the selector expressions in ``expressions``.
+    Performs a selection within the context of ``element`` and returns an array of elements that match the CSS selector ``expression``.
+    Each additional ``expression`` will concatenate matching items to the returned array.

-    Each expression can be a combination of simple expressions, by concatenating them with spaces or combinators.
-In that case, normal CSS rules apply, each simple expression is evaluated in turn and the results of that one is used as the scope for the succeeding expression (see :mochiref:`Selector.findElements`).
+    An expression can be a combination of simple expressions, by concatenating them with spaces or combinators.
+In that case, normal CSS rules apply, each simple expression is evaluated in turn and the results of each expression is used as the scope for the succeeding expression (see :mochiref:`Selector.findElements`).
     Finally, the results of the last simple expression is returned as the search result.